ajjackson/ascii-phonons/README.md

 ## Requirements

 - Some means of generating .ascii files.
 We like [Phonopy](http://phonopy.sourceforge.net).
-- A recent version of Blender; development is currently with Blender 2.73 and later, although some effort exists to preserve compatibility with earlier versions.
+- A recent version of Blender; development is currently with Blender 2.76 and later.
-  [Ubuntu repositories are often quite far behind...]
 - [Imagemagick](http://www.imagemagick.org) tools (specifically "convert" and "montage") are used for image conversion and tiling.
   This is available in most package managers and may even be pre-installed with your Unix-like operating system.
 - The GUI uses Tkinter with the python image library.
 On Linux this is typically packaged as `python-imaging-tk`.
 Mac OSX and Windows Python distributions tend to include Tkinter, but it may be necessary to also install a PIL implementation such as Pillow.